Effective altruism asks the question: how can we do the most good with our limited time and resources?

 That said, it’s important to be transparent about the metrics and frameworks used to determine impact, and it’s certainly possible to disagree with these in some cases.
 However, the existence of disagreement about metrics, frameworks, or which causes to prioritise (and, in fact, there’s lively discussion/debate about all of these things within the effective altruism community) certainly doesn’t mean that all causes, charities, or interventions are equally impactful.
 Rather, it means that one’s worldview and values should influence the charity evaluators they rely on to maximise their impact (in accordance with their worldview!)

-Here are some frameworks we think are useful for determining impact, as well as an overview of the charity evaluators we trust, why we use their research to inform our giving recommendations, and why different donors might choose to prioritise the recommendations of one over another.
-The charity evaluators we use as of August 2023, along with direct links to their criteria/approach, are also listed below:
+Here are some frameworks we think are useful for determining impact, as well as an overview of how our research team vets the evaluators we use to inform our giving recommendations.
+The charity evaluators we use as of November 2023, along with direct links to their criteria/approach, are also listed below: